 Can I keep my old number if I switch?

-You may wonder, “If I transfer my Lifeline service, can I keep my old number?”
+You may wonder, “If I transfer my Lifeline service, can I keep my old phone number?”

 How do I cancel my Lifeline service?

-Consumers have many reasons why they might want to leave or switch their Lifeline benefit to another business.
+Consumers have many questions when it comes to switching their Lifeline benefit to another business.
 Some of the reasons why people ask, “Can I switch Lifeline providers?” include: